 From December 1st 2025 to December 1st 2026, I am visiting the LSE Department of Management.

-Research: My research seeks to explore the micro-foundations of social order: how societies organize power, and how this shapes development.
+Research: My research seeks to explore micro-foundations of power, and how power shapes economic and human development.
 I combine the tools of applied economics with history, anthropology, political science, and moral psychology.
-Much of my fieldwork was in the Democratic Republic of the Congo, where I co-founded Marakuja Research and built partnerships that allow me to study from customary chiefdom power to the internal organization of militias and the informal economies of state officials.
-My projects use randomized interventions, historical reconstruction, and ethnographic immersion, whatever is most useful.
+Much of my research has been in the Democratic Republic of the Congo, where I co-founded Marakuja Research and built partnerships that allow me to study armed organizations through the traces they leave and from their inside, including the state itself.
+My projects start with ethnography, and often use real-time data collection, randomized interventions, or historical reconstruction.
 Listen here to Podcast.

 Cinema: In 2019, I was featured in award-winning documentary Congo Calling (The Guardian) directed by Stephan Hilpert.

-Pedagogy: In 2024, was voted the Outstanding Faculty of the Year by Harris students, and also to deliver the school’s Last Lecture.
-Read here: Last Lecture.
+Pedagogy: In 2024, was voted the Outstanding Faculty of the Year by Harris students.
+I was also voted by the students to deliver the school’s Last Lecture.
+Read it here: Last Lecture.

 Topoetymology: Sánchez is not a middle name.